INFORMSJoC/2024.0546/src/Comp/DaE/readme.md

   Input: group, a 1 × N vector that records a subnetwork.

-  Output: sol in [0,1]^L, a pairwise stable subnetwork; indicator, the number of nonrobust links in this subnetwork.
+  Output: sol, a subset of [0,1]^L that reports all pairwise stable subnetworks; indicator, the number of nonrobust links in this subnetwork.